Festive Season Forecasts a Bright Spark for India's Economic Revival

 Consumer Sentiment Has Seen a Recovery in September

 One way to gauge consumer sentiment is through CMIE’s Consumer Sentiment Index which captures consumers’ inclination to spend and purchase durable goods like cars, TVs, home appliances etc. It shows strong recovery over the last 6 months - increasing 2.6% per month from January to July 2023.
 It has fallen in August by about 1.5% due to several issues like inflation and crude oil prices but has recovered once again in September.
-Looking at the historical consumer sentiment, the upcoming festive season is likely to boost consumer sentiment and spur private spending.
+Looking at the historical consumer sentiment, the upcoming Indian festive season is likely to boost consumer sentiment and spur private spending.

 Consumption Trend Picking Up